haithamq/test/README.md

-# a test reepo for git workflow actions xxxx.
+# a test reepo for git workflow actions xx.